 A parking violation charge is awarded when you are parked illegally.
 Examples of this include parking on a curb, or in a marked “no parking” zone.
 Charges for this are:

 Exactly how it sounds; a fine awarded when you park in a marked handicapped parking space without a valid disability card.
 Handicapped spots can be clearly identified as they are marked with a wheelchair symbol.
 You should also avoid any parking spots which are marked with a person’s name, or a license plate number.

 Fines for parking in a handicap spot are as follows:

 Paying a parking fine, though annoying, is an easy task in Iceland.
 Simply take your ticket to any bank and you can pay your fine there.

 If you receive a parking fine whilst in Iceland, please please don’t pretend like it never happened just because you’re driving a rental car.
 Your rental agency, whether that’s us or another provider in Iceland, will be able to match the ticket we receive to your booking and are able to charge you.

-Parking in Iceland doesn’t need to be something to worry about on your trip.
-If you have a tour booked then you may find it less stressful to park in one of the multi-storey car parks or park a little further out of the city centre so you don’t find yourself worrying about being late and trying to find a car parking space.
+Parking in Reykjavik, or anywhere in Iceland doesn’t need to be something to worry about on your trip.
+If you have a tour booked then you may find it less stressful to park in one of the multi-storey car parks or park a little further out of the city center so you don’t find yourself worrying about being late and trying to find a car parking space.

 Whilst we have created a handy map to help with knowing where is free or chargeable to park, we can also recommend the Parkopedia site which shows you parking options in Reykjavik as well as important information like address, phone numbers, parking fees and more!